evildmp/diataxis-documentation-framework/tutorials.rst

 ..  image:: /images/anselmo.jpg
     :alt:

-As you probably realised, if you didn't know it already: the important thing in this experience isn't *what* you teach the child to cook.
+As you probably realised, if you didn't know it already: the important thing in this experience isn't *what* teaches the child to cook.
 The only thing that really matters is that the child should enjoy the experience of working in the kitchen with you, and gains **confidence**, and wants to do it again.

 That needs to be the outcome of each learning experience in the kitchen; if it's not, then even if the child